pchandv/Using-Google-Analytics-with-Angular/README.md

 ## Setup

-There isn't so much to do afterwards, the code is very simple and shows how to write the Angular run block so it sends data to google analytics whenever a transition to a new page is successfully completed.
+There isn't so much to do afterwards, the code is very simple and shows how to write the Angular `run` block so it sends data to Google Analytics whenever a transition to a new page is successfully completed.

 Enjoy!